Event Tools: The #1 Guide for Event Professionals

 - Social Tables - Social Tables empowers professional event planners, caterers, venue providers, and other related services to come together in the cloud, and to collaborate on achieving the perfect event for their clients—all through a user-friendly interface.

-- Bizzabo - Bizzabo is the world's most love event software.
+- Bizzabo - Bizzabo is the world's most loved event software.
 It helps organizers market, manage and grow their events.
 Easily build branded event websites, create networking commmunities for you attendees, showcase event sponsors and partners, engage your attendees with Bizzabo's event app, prove ROI, draw insights and more.

 - Slack - Slack is one of the leading B2B messaging platforms in the industry.
 It is a real-time group chat that is built for effective internal communication and is ideal for groups that constantly need to be in sync.
 Slack works great for event organizers because it enables them to update other team members and receive updates about an event in real-time.
 It can even integrate with some event management platforms to keep you in the know with real-time event updates.